Adding and Editing Inline PCF Manifest Files

 Before You Begin

 Here is an example showing how the variables in manifest.yml are given values in vars.yml:

 PCF Manifest deployments are a common PCF strategy.
 You can learn more about it in Deploying with App Manifests from Pivotal.

 Harness supports all of the typical features of PCF manifests, as described in Deploying with App Manifests from Pivotal, but to deploy multiple apps, you will need to use multiple Harness Services.

-Step 1: Edit values.yaml file
+Step 1: Edit vars.yaml file

-Step 2: Edit deployment.yaml file
+Step 2: Edit manifest.yaml file